Our Research Model

-- In the field of medicine, translational research has been defined as “the process of applying ideas, insights, and discoveries generated through basic scientific inquiry to the treatment or prevention of human disease”.
-Instead of human disease we focus on unjust criminal justice practices.
+- In medicine, translational research is “the process of applying ideas, insights, and discoveries generated through basic scientific inquiry to the treatment or prevention of human disease”.
+Instead of human disease, CJR focuses on unjust criminal justice practices.

-- Previous translational research has placed emphasis on taking discovery-based science from the lab to the community.
+- Using translational research as a foundation, we take discovery-based science from the lab to the community.

 - For CJR, this model is a mechanism for expanding translational research into a more meaningful endeavor that incorporates the public as stakeholders.